gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/developer/build-procedure.md

 To run a debug session using the GNU MCU Eclipse plug-ins:

 - **Run** → **Debug Configurations...**
   * double-click **Eclipse Application**
-  * **Name:** `Eclipse GNU MCU Plug-ins`
+  * **Name:** `GME Plug-ins`
-  * Location: `${workspace_loc}/../runtime-e47`
+  * Location: `${workspace_loc}/../runtime-GMEPlug-ins-2018-12`
   * Tab: **Plug-ins**
-    * Launch with: **plug-ins selected below**; the Workspace list should include all `ilg.gnumcueclipse.*` plug-ins; the Target Platform list should include all Eclipse, not only CDT, plug-ins; if the Eclipse plug-ins are not in the list, then the Preferences → Plug-in Development -> Target Platform is not Running Platform, and must be changed.
+    * Launch with: **plug-ins selected below**; the Workspace list should include all `ilg.gnumcueclipse.*` plug-ins, not the EPP ones; the Target Platform list should include all Eclipse, not only CDT, plug-ins; if the Eclipse plug-ins are not in the list, then the Preferences → Plug-in Development → Target Platform is not Running Platform, and must be changed.
 The alternative to use **all workspace and enabled plug-ins** might work in some configurations, and can also be used, but if dependencies are not met, manual selection is required.
-    * click the **Validate Plug-ins** button; most probably the `org.apache.xmlrpc` plug-in will complain about `javax.xml.bind`; either install it, or disable the plug-in; validate again and disable a few more plug-ins (`org.eclipse.mylyn.bugzilla.core`, `org.eclipse.mylyn.bugzilla.ui`, `org.eclipse.mylyn.builds.ui`, `org.eclipse.mylyn.commons.xmlrpc`, `org.eclipse.mylyn.hudson.ui`).
+    * click the **Validate Plug-ins** button; disable the offending plug-ins; validate again and repeat until success.
   * click **Apply**
   * Tab: **Arguments**
     * Program arguments: